tkoyama010/awesome-vtk/awesome.md

+# Our Definition of Awesome

+If you want a project to be included in this `awesome` list, please check our definition of awesome.
+After all, it's a curation, not a collection.
+We base it loosely on the [manifesto of the Journal of Open Source Software (JOSS)](https://joss.readthedocs.io/en/latest/review_criteria.html).
+We say loosely, because their standards are higher.
+Our definition of awesome is more like guidelines to aim for and less like a strict set of rules.
+If you're new to coding and aren't sure if something qualifies, submit a pull request following the [contribution guidelines](contributing.md) and maintainers will help you out!

+For now, we choose English as a common language for the list and as acceptable contributions to the list.

+But **what is awesome?**

+# Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*